Panther Crossing

 Nighttime is Panther Time

 Panther activity is greatest between dusk and dawn when visibility is lowest.
-Reduced nighttime speed zones exist where panthers are known to frequently cross roads.
+45 mph nighttime speed zones exist where panthers are known to frequently cross roads.

 The average cost of a speeding ticket issued in a nighttime panther crossing is over $200.